lambdaclass/concrete/ROADMAP.md

 Phases are listed in dependency order, but execution overlaps.
 The standing rules:

-1. **Phases 1-4 gate the first flagship.** Hardening, artifacts, runtime profile, and proof workflow must be honest before any flagship can claim them.
+1. **The relevant slices of Phases 1-4 gate the first flagship.** Hardening, artifacts, runtime profile, and proof workflow must be honest in the areas the flagship actually touches before it can claim them.
+The pilot (rule 2) determines which runtime / proof / artifact surfaces are actually required; not every item in Phases 1-4 gates every flagship — for example, the concurrency sub-track in Phase 3 only gates a flagship that uses concurrency.
 2. **One bounded pull-through pilot may run in parallel.** Pick one flagship (likely `examples/parse_validate`) and let its concrete gaps prioritize work inside Phases 1-4.
 The pilot does not paper over gaps; gaps it exposes become normal phase work.
 A second flagship does not start until the first's gaps are closed.
+The pilot is *not* yet a Phase 7 public flagship — Phase 7 is the curated public showcase set, which only opens after stable evidence per rule 5.
 3. **Phase 5 lands when backend honesty matters.** SSA contract, target model, and incremental boundaries before public packaging.
 4. **Phase 6 is not on the critical path to the first release.** Benchmarks and budgets help but do not gate it.
 5. **Phases 7-8 only after stable evidence.** Flagships and release packaging rest on Phases 1-5, not the other way around.